Application Process Overview

 Before submittig your petition, please read Real Estate Licensing in North Carolina.

-A $45 fee will be due upon submission, payable by check.
+A $45 fee will be due upon submission, payable by Visa, Mastercard, Discover, or American Express.

 - You must pay for and submit a criminal history record report obtained by the Commission’s approved independent vendor; the report must be no more than 60 days old.
 The fees charged for this report are paid to the independent company supplying the report, not the Commission.
 Charges for this report vary depending on where you have lived.
 Apply for a criminal history record report here.